Snackman8/TinyCoreLinuxScripts/README.md

 tc_install_openssh.sh - Automatically install and start the openssh server

-In order to download these scripts to a fresh install of Tiny Core Linux 11.1, the wget must first be upgraded because the stock wget command does not support https
+In order to download these scripts to a fresh install of Tiny Core Linux 10.1 or 11.1, the wget must first be upgraded because the stock wget command does not support https

 ```
-# update wget extension on Tiny Core Linux 11.1
+# update wget extension on Tiny Core Linux 10.1 or 11.1
 tce-load -wi wget

 # download the tc_install_ioenssh.sh script